Hoyt Wilhelm: Professional career

 Wilhelm made his professional debut with the Mooresville Moors of the Class-D North Carolina State League in 1942.
 He served in the United States Army in the European Theater during World War II and participated in the Battle of the Bulge, where he was wounded, earning the Purple Heart for his actions.
-He rose to the rank of staff sergeant while in the Army, and played his entire career with a piece of shrapnel lodged in his back as a result of the wounds he received in battle.
+He rose to the rank of staff sergeant while in the Army, and played his entire career with a piece of fragmentation lodged in his back as a result of the wounds he received in battle.
 Wilhelm carried the nickname "Old Sarge" because of his service in the military.

 After his release from the military, Wilhelm returned to the Moors for the 1946 season, and earned 41 wins over the 1946 and 1947 seasons.
 He later recalled being dropped from a Class D minor league team and having the manager tell him to forget about the knuckleball, but he persisted with it.

 Draft and minor leagues

 The Boston Braves purchased Wilhelm from Mooresville in 1947, and on November 20, 1947, he was drafted by the New York Giants from the Braves in the 1947 minor league draft.

-Wilhelm's first assignment in the Giants organization was in Class B with the 1948 Knoxville Smokies, for whom he registered 13 wins and 9 losses.
+Wilhelm's first assignment in the Giants organization was in Class B with the 1948 Knoxville Smokies, for whom he registered 13 wins and nine losses.
 He also spent a few games that season with the Class A Jacksonville Tars of the South Atlantic League, and returned to Jacksonville in 1949, earning a 17–12 win–loss record and a 2.66 earned run average (ERA).
 Wilhelm was promoted to the Class AAA Minneapolis Millers in 1950, where he was the starting pitcher in 25 of the 35 games he pitched in, registering a 15–11 record with a 4.95 ERA.
 His role in 1951 with the Millers was the same as the year before, primarily as a starter, but also making eleven relief appearances.
 His ERA came down to 3.94 in 1951, but his record fell to 11–14.